 If your business is registered for VAT and you’re selling a capital asset that was recorded as a capital asset purchase, you’ll also need to raise a VAT invoice for the disposal in addition to following the process outlined above.

 If you’re on the VAT Flat Rate Scheme and you reclaimed VAT on the purchase of the asset, you will need to handle the disposal outside of the Flat Rate Scheme and pay standard VAT on the sale.
 FreeAgent will handle this automatically for you.

 If you sell a capital asset that you’d used to reduce your tax bill through capital allowances, you may need to increase the amount of profit you have to pay tax on by way of a balancing charge.

 If you have a limited company account, FreeAgent will automatically adjust your corporation tax when you dispose of an asset (as long as you haven’t sold the asset for more than you bought it for).
 Find out more about how FreeAgent handles capital allowances.

 If you have a sole trader, partnership or limited liability partnership account, you may need to manually override the amount in box 26 of your Self Assessment tax return if you’re using the short version of the ‘Self Employment’ page, or box 59 if you’re using the long version.
-Please note that FreeAgent's Self Assessment functionality is currently not available when preparing accounts using cash basis accounting.

 To calculate the balancing charge, you’d normally add the amount you sold the item for to the capital allowances you claimed, then subtract the amount you originally bought the item for.
 If you’re unsure whether you need to enter a balancing charge or how to calculate it, please ask your accountant.